mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - My own reactions in journal - overcoming reluctance in teaching
 - via email chats / with aliens explored in vignette 2.

+Not all participants engaged with written tutorials.
+This observation is supported by research which encourages varied approaches beyond instruction-based approaches.  [@dietz_design_2021; @resnick_coding_2020].
+[SEE LIT REVIEW ON NON-TUTORIAL PEDAGOGIES].
+Written instructions provide barriers of literacy and change of habit explored in previous studies [@blunden2014seeking] which explore linking to written instructions within the drama frame provides greater incentive to engage in this way.

 - (As noted above?)
 Mark and Ed make reference to the process of getting help via email.
 - Dan and Toby also receive help and reference that too.
 Dan makes an observation that the way of completing the task using case rather than if then statements was not optimal in this learning environment and so asks to change it.